Select Language::

 01

-Colorectal cancer refers to cancer of the colon and rectum, and is the most common cancer in Singapore.
+Colorectal cancer refers to cancer that originates in the colon (large intestine) or rectum, the final sections of the digestive tract.
+It is one of the most common types of cancer in Singapore.

 02